Make a Movie in 2 Weeks with only your Teams Resources!

 - Pay any crew member for any reason

-The Challenge Leader (Amber M Sherman) will serve as a Team leader for all teams.
-She is also available for help if needed and can be reached out to as well during the Challenge.
+The Challenge Leaders (Amber M Sherman & Robert J Tierney) will serve as a Team leaders for all teams.
+They are also available for help if needed and can be reached out to as well during the Challenge.

 Most meetings, pre-production can be done over zoom, the ONLY in-person requirement for the whole team and the Team Leader is when your team shoots on location.